TylerDVogt/pokemon-gen3-checksum/README.md

 # pokemon-gen3-checksum
 Calculates the specified section's checksum on a gen3 .sav file.
+Coded in C.

+This program is the first step to save file editing and can be used to create larger programs.

 Run "make" to build the program.